 At the TCA, it was revealed that Paramount TV and Clooney plan to make the show "a global story" by shooting on location.
 That way, each episode will be "as accurate to the source material as possible."
 In addition to filming all over the world, the producers hope to get their hands on original World War II planes (only a handful have survived).

 Image Source: Getty / Amanda Edwards

 Clooney is stepping aside so Chandler can take over as Yossarian's commander, Colonel Cathcart, a role originated by Martin Balsam in the 1970 adaptation of Heller's novel (we can already smell the Emmy nomination).
 As for Yossarian, who was played by Alan Arkin in the 1970 film, the role has gone to Girls actor Christopher Abbott.
 Hugh Laurie will also costars as Major de Coverley.

 The Production Team

-The Money Monster actor is co-directing four episodes with his Smokehouse Pictures producing partner Grant Heslov, and the pair are producing all six episodes of the limited series (of which there will be no second season, according to The Hollywood Reporter), but he's not working alone.
-The series, which reportedly begins shooting in early 2018, is cowritten by Luke Davies and David Michod, who will also executive produce.
+The Money Monster actor is co-directing four episodes with his Smokehouse Pictures producing partner Grant Heslov, and the pair are producing all six episodes of the limited series (of which there will be no second season, according to The Hollywood Reporter).
+The series, which reportedly begins shooting in 2018, is cowritten by Luke Davies and David Michod, who will also executive produce.
 Also on board as a producer and director is Ellen Kuras, who will take the lead on two episodes throughout the series.

 The Premiere Date

-Since shooting won't even start until this year, we can likely expect Catch-22 to hit TV screens sometime in 2019.
+Since shooting won't even start until this year, we can likely expect Catch-22 to hit TV screens sometime in late 2018 or early 2019.